Guides & Tutorials (beta)

 Meter Gauge Type

 As mentioned before, the Meter gauge type is designed to represent numerical data within a certain range and dimensions.
-Its key properties include the displayed vaslue, minimum and maximum possible values.
+Its key properties include the displayed value, minimum and maximum possible values.
 Examples of Meter gauge types range from analogue or digital thermometers to speedometers, barometers, and more.
-Currently only two Meter gauges are implemented, and this part of the article describes their traits.
-But first the required common Meter type traits will be covered:

 4. dimensions: The array of traits object specific to each dimension.